printfoo/nlp-interpretability/README.md

 # Interpretable NLP

-Interpretability, Explainability, Rationalization, etc. of NLP models
+This [repo](https://github.com/printfoo/interpretable-nlp) contains a list of papers that focus on the interpretability, explainability, rationalization, etc. of NLP models, with my personal notes on some of them.

+Note that this is not a comprehensive survey of research in this area, but only papers of my ad-hoc choice.

-## Normative questions
+## Normative questions.

 What is interpretability?

-## Model with interpretability
+## Models with built-in interpretability.

-## Learn to reason
+### Attention mechanism.

+### Hard attention mechanism.

+## Rationale-supervised learning.